sorilee/sorilee.github.io/_posts/notes/2020-05-17-a-proof-of-krafts-inequality.md

 \cup
 \\{s \in S \mid \iota \preceq C(s){:}1 \\},
 \\]
-where the colon ($$:$$) denotes concatenation and the union, note, is disjoint.
+where the colon ($$:$$) denotes concatenation and wherein the union, note, is disjoint.
 Therefore, by induction, we have
 \\[
 \LHS
 =    \sum_{